 If you’re after the best results, it’s hard to go past two-way glass.
 You’ll get the best finish and reflection compared to acrylic or films.

 Regular Glass with Reflective Film

 This option gives you better results than plexi-glass and doesn’t cost anywhere as much as getting an actual two-way mirror.
 With this option you buy a regular pane of glass, then stick a reflective film on one side of the glass, turning it into a mirror.
 The film will reflect light from one direction and pass light through from the other direction.

 Check out this film on Amazon that comes in many different sizes.
 The good thing about buying a large sheet of film is you can easily cut it to the exact size you want.
-If you’re building a borderless smart mirror, you can even experiment with mirror borders.
+If you’re building a borderless smart mirror, you can even experiment with cutting the film in different ways to achieve different mirror borders.